Andy Williams: 1991–2012: At Moon River Theatre

 In June 1991, Williams' brother Don invited him to the small Ozarks town of Branson, Missouri.
 Don Williams at the time was the manager for entertainer Ray Stevens, who had just opened a theater in Branson.
 While attending Stevens' show, Williams was encouraged by numerous Branson guests to open a venue in the town.
 This led Williams to build his own theater in Branson in time for the 1992 season, eventually opening on May 1, 1992, as the Moon River Theatre.
 The name came from his signature song.
 It went on to become the first theater ever to be featured in Architectural Digest, and also won the 1992 Conservation Award from the State of Missouri.

 The theater was designed to blend with the rough terrain of the Ozark Mountains.
-He had originally planned a marble style theater reminiscent of the Dorothy Chandler Pavilion in Los Angeles, but soon had a change of mind.
-The Larson Company of Tucson, Arizona, fabricated a section of rock on Missouri's Highway 76 and the theater was soon engulfed with waterfalls, koi-filled ponds, ferns and trees native to the Ozarks.
+He had originally planned a marble-style theater reminiscent of the Dorothy Chandler Pavilion in Los Angeles, but soon had a change of mind.
+The Larson Company of Tucson, Arizona, fabricated a section of rock on Missouri's Highway 76 and the theater was soon engulfed with waterfalls, koi-filled ponds, ferns, and trees native to the Ozarks.
 The inside of the theater incorporates the outside.
 Trees and plants are seen throughout the theater's three lobbies.
 Oak floors are accompanied by African ribbon-striped mahogany walls that are filled with pictures of the Andy Williams Show.
-Williams' passion for art can be seen throughout as well.
+Williams' passion for art can be seen throughout, as well.
 From the start of his career, Williams had accumulated several paintings and sculptures and decided to fill his theater with his collection.
-Frankenthaler, Diebenkorn, Oldenburg, Pollock, Klee, and Moore are a small list of artists whose work is on display at the Moon River Theatre.
+Frankenthaler, Diebenkorn, Oldenburg, Pollock, Klee, and Moore are on a small list of artists whose work is on display at the Moon River Theatre.

 The theater's auditorium can accommodate 2,054 people.
 The seats and carpets match Williams' Navajo rug collection and are forest green, magenta, gold, and blue.
 On display inside the auditorium are 19 Japanese kimonos.
 The stage has accommodated numerous shows and guest celebrities.
 On stage, Williams was joined by Glen Campbell, Ann-Margret, Petula Clark, and Charo.

 When it first opened, it was unique because his was the first noncountry act to open in the then mostly country-music town.
 Other noncountry entertainers, such as Bobby Vinton, Tony Orlando, Wayne Newton, and the Osmond Brothers soon followed.